RHIT - Department of Mathematics

 before class asking for extensive help on the homework.
 Most faculty are putting

-the finishing touches on or making a final review of class presentation at this
+the finishing touches on class notes or making a final review of class presentation at this

 time.
 Ditto for extensive problems while the professor is setting up for class.

 When you come to office hours, please ensure that have made a noble attempt at